What you can do

 As Payamino is situated within one of the most biodiverse regions on Earth, recording and monitoring plants and animals is of great importance to us and to global conservation efforts.

-Station staff conduct their particular research projects and in addition supervise other longer term biodiversity monitoring projects for which we depend on the help of volunteers.
-To find out what research is currently taking place in the station, please do not hesitate to ask us.
-The following are a selection of projects which have previously been available:
+Station staff and researchers conduct their particular research projects, for which we gratefully welcome the help of volunteers.
+To find out what research is currently taking place in the station, please do not hesitate to contact us.

-Currently, yuca, pineapples, chillies, two types of banana, and coffee are grown and harvested around the station clearing (though we are yet to succesfully make a decent brew from our coffee beans!).
-The infrastructure for a small greenhouse is up and in need of finishing, to protect young crops from the tropical storms.
+Currently, yuca, pineapples, chillies, two types of banana, and coffee are grown and harvested around the station clearing (though we are yet to successfully make a decent brew from our coffee beans!).

 Doing your own research